Recap: Doctor Who S30 E13 "Journey's End"

 - Ooh, Me Accent's Slipping: The Doctor, of all people, in the scene at Bad Wolf Bay, as David Tennant lapses into a Scottish accent after three solid years of credible Estuary.

-- Power of Friendship: All of the Doctor's previous companions have shown that they're quite willing to die (in some cases, repeatedly) to protect him.
-This episode puts a subversive twist on this with the claim by Davros that the Doctor basically turns everyone who loves him into living weapons for his cause.
+- The Power of Friendship: All of the Doctor's previous companions have shown that they're quite willing to die (in some cases, repeatedly) to protect him.
+This episode puts a dark twist on this with the claim by Davros that the Doctor basically turns everyone who loves him into living weapons for his cause.

 - Promotion to Opening Titles: Same as the last episode, with Noel Clarke and Camille Coduri added post-titles.